 “I’m with you so far,” Org said.

-.
+“I is for interest.
 Market awareness of our product should be followed by actions to generate market interest.
 Buyers need to be comfortable with FEI’s selling proposition before considering a purchase,” Lucy pointed out.

 “And how do we make them comfortable?”
 A curious Org asked.